When we really think about it, Advent and marriage have so many connections.

 6. Decide on which traditions to do this year, and shelf the rest.

 Really, it’s okay.
-Last year, Logan suggested we not take out our Jesse Tree (after struggling with it the previous two years), so I realized that he was right.
-Not every tradition will be right for your family every year – especially if you’re in a difficult phase with pregnancy, a baby, illness, or any other number of scenarios.
+A couple years ago, Logan suggested we not take out our Jesse Tree (after struggling with it the previous two years), and I realized that he was right.
+We brought it back last year, and it went much smoother.
+Not every tradition will be right for your family every year—especially if you’re in a difficult phase with pregnancy, a baby, illness, or any other number of scenarios.
 Do what what works best for your family this year.
 But make sure you decide on that together!

 The important thing is that you keep Advent in Advent.
 Let’s keep Jesus at the center of this season.
 Christmas will come, and then you can celebrate!